owncloud/ocis/ocis/deployment/ocis_keycloak.md

   OCIS_DOMAIN=
   # ownCloud Web openid connect client id.
 Defaults to "ocis-web"
   OCIS_OIDC_CLIENT_ID=
+  # IDP LDAP bind password.
+Must be changed in order to have a secure oCIS.
+Defaults to "idp".
+  IDP_LDAP_BIND_PASSWORD=
+  # Storage LDAP bind password.
+Must be changed in order to have a secure oCIS.
+Defaults to "reva".
+  STORAGE_LDAP_BIND_PASSWORD=
+  # JWT secret which is used for the storage provider.
+Must be changed in order to have a secure oCIS.
+Defaults to "Pive-Fumkiu4"
+  OCIS_JWT_SECRET=

   ### Keycloak ###
   # Domain of Keycloak, where you can find the management and authentication frontend.
 Defaults to "keycloak.owncloud.test"